ISC Class 11 Commerce Syllabus 2026-27

 Meaning and definition of partnership; features of partnership firms; types of partners and partnerships.

 (b) Registration of Partnership firms.
-Formation, meaning and contents of partnership deed; registration and
+Formation, meaning and contents of partnership deed; registration and consequences of non-registration.

 (c) Evaluation of partnership; merits and demerits.